 Tax planning, by nature, involves effective use of available and legitimate strategies to minimize tax liabilities.
 This could be done by either deferring your tax or to avoid tax using certain tax-break provisions.
-Following with several tax crimes in Singapore, including tax evasion by website operator and social escort agency, PIC Fraud from management consultancy business, tax planning is believed to be one mechanism that is of paramount importance for the tax payer in contemporary business context.
+Following with several tax crimes in Singapore, including tax evasion on rental income and joss paper company, PIC Fraud from management consultancy business, tax planning is believed to be one mechanism that is of paramount importance for the tax payer in contemporary business context.

 Blogs about corporation startup tips, accounting and taxation basics.